Revue Discover helps you find and subscribe to more awesome personal newsletters

 “With Discover we want to show the world which awesome newsletters are out there, regardless which platform is used to send them,” adds de Kuijper.

-The startup’s CEO says he wants Revue Discover to become an extensive source of newsletters, and that the team are adding more titles to the directory but will always remain “picky”.
+The longer term plan is for Revue Discover to become an extensive source of newsletters, and Kuijper says the team are adding more titles to the directory but will always remain “picky”.
 A future product update will see new ways to discover newsletters, including functionality to filter and “value” them.

 “So, for example, we’re looking at creating lists ordered by content originality or by how much a newsletter links to its own website, etc. We’ll also be adding more meta-data like author bios, frequency, and user ratings/reviews,” he says.